 - Top channels to drive traffic (Google, Facebook, etc.)

 - Demographics and interests of your target audiences

 - Sources of traffic (desktop vs. mobile, Chrome vs. Mozilla)

 - Bounce rates, time on site, and other use behavior

-To track your website backlinks, I suggest using Majestic, OpenSiteExplorer or Ahrefs.
-You will be able to get some data for free, but it is worth paying for these services if your goal is to build backlinks to your website.
+To track your website backlinks, you can try using Majestic, Moz, SEMRUSH, or Ahrefs.
+You will be able to get some data for free, but it may be worth paying for these services if your goal is to build backlinks to your website.